Developer-Autodesk/viewer-javascript-tutorial/prerequisites.md

 If you prefer not to use git, you can still download the zip files and inflate their contents on your local drive.

 * Using git
-   - Sign in using your Github account at [ttp://www.github.com](http://www.github.com)
+   - Sign in using your Github account at [http://www.github.com](http://www.github.com)
    - Go to the [Node.js simple server project](https://github.com/Developer-Autodesk/workflow-node.js-view.and.data.api)
    - Fork the project
    - Copy your fork 'HTTPS clone URL'
-   - In the git console, run the following command:
+   - In the git console, run the following commands:
      ```
 	 git clone <your HTTPS clone URL>
+	 git checkout v1.0-workshop
 	 ```
+	 The first command creates the workflow-node.js-view.and.data.api in your current directory.
+The second command is optional and is there to make sure we work on the correct version of the material made for this instructions.
    - Change your working directory
      ```
 	 cd workflow-node.js-view.and.data.api